 Voluntary administration: A guide for creditors

-This information sheet (INFO 74) provides general information for unsecured creditors of companies in voluntary administration.
-It covers:
+This is Information Sheet 74 (INFO 74).
+It provides information for unsecured creditors of companies in voluntary administration.

 - the purpose of voluntary administration